wish44165/ViT-Crop-Recognition/README.md

 <summary>Testing Phase</summary>

 Following results show:
-1. The cropping model helps when the maximum batch size is large and with a positive sample threshold close to zero.
+1. The cropping model helps when the maximum batch size is large and with a positive sample threshold close to but greater than zero.
 2. Filter some predictions with the entropy higher than the threshold before the internal ensemble helps.
+3. Using the testing augmentation only with horizontal flip might help, but we still have to do more experiments.

 ### Testing Set